ILXL-guides/intro-to-karel/README.md

 git clone https://github.com/ILXL/cpputils
 ```

 3. Now you can build Karel the Robot programs.
 We've provided a blank Karel program in ``main.cc``, and a ``Makefile`` that contains the build commands.
-Make sure you can build it and run it with:
+Make sure you can build it and run it with these commands in the terminal:
 ```
 make build
 ./main